 1.3 The Current Gradient Method

-A traditional pipe locator is used to detect an ac current (typically 1 kHz) applied to the pipeline.
+A traditional pipe locator is used to detect an AC (typically 1 kHz) applied to the pipeline.
 Large signal losses are assumed to be due to large faults.
-In fact the losses are also due to capacitance losses along the pipeline, so faults are very often masked by the natural decay of the signal.
-This current does not exactly mirror the CP dc current.
+The losses are also due to capacitance losses along the pipeline, so faults are very often masked by the natural decay of the signal.
+This current does not exactly mirror the CP DC.
 The effect can be particularly misleading at pipeline branches.
 Capacitance losses also limit the length of pipeline that can be surveyed in one operation.

 The PCM has been designed for the pipeline industry with support from Gas Industry leaders.
 It addresses problems associated with traditional methods of pipeline surveying by providing the following benefits:

-Current magnitude and direction measurements are made above surface without the need for connections to the ground or pipe.
+- The current magnitude and direction measurements are made above the surface without the need for connections to the ground or pipe.

 The PCM has been designed to overcome the shortcomings of the existing techniques and now provides pipeline engineers with an accurate, cost-effective product that can be used in all weather and ground conditions.
-An extremely low, “near dc” frequency (4 Hz) is used to mirror as closely as possible the dc current generated by the cathodic protection.
+An extremely low, “near dc” frequency (4 Hz) is used to mirror as closely as possible the DC generated by the cathodic protection.
 It also avoids signal losses caused by capacitance so nearly all the signal loss is due to coating faults or shorts to other structures.
-Conventional pipe locators cannot practically detect such a low frequency, so the receiver is fitted with a precision, high performance magnetometer.
+Conventional pipe locators cannot practically detect such a low frequency, so the receiver is fitted with a precision, high-performance magnetometer.
 This detects and measures the 4 Hz magnetic field.
-Advanced signal processing techniques filter and amplify the signal, so that push button current measurements (magnitude and direction) of the “near dc” signal can be made.
+Advanced signal processing techniques filter and amplify the signal so that push-button current measurements (magnitude and direction) of the “near dc” signal can be made.
 Integral data logging functions enable the storage of this data so that current loss versus distance can be plotted